 - F. Require that the clinical laboratory report to the City that a blood or urine sample is positive only if both initial screening test and confirmation test are positive for the particular drug.
 The parties agree that should any information concerning such testing or the results thereof be obtained by the City inconsistent with the understandings expressed herein (e.g. billings for testing that reveals the nature or number of tests administered), the City shall not use such information in any manner or forum adverse to the officer's interests except as may be ordered by a court or federal or state agency of competent jurisdiction.
-The clinical laboratory selected shall determine the standards with reference to drugs which shall govern whether any particular test result is positive or negative. - G. With regard to alcohol testing, test results showing an alcohol concentration of .03 or more based upon the grams of alcohol per 100 milliliters of blood shall be considered positive; no confirmation test shall be necessary, however, additional blood will be collected in accordance with (c) above; the foregoing standard shall not preclude the City from attempting to show that an officer with test results less than .03 was under the influence of alcohol during the hours of work, but the burden of proof in such cases shall rest with the City; in cases where an officer's test results are up to .05, the officer shall be referred to an Employee Assistance Program.
-That Employee Assistance Program referral requirement applies only to the first incident involving that officer. - H. Provide each officer tested with a report of the results of each drug or alcohol test that includes the following information:

-(i) the type of test(s) conducted for both initial screening and confirmation, if any; and

-(ii) the results of each test; i.e., for drugs, whether the test was positive or negative, and for alcohol, the actual level; and

-(iii) the detection level, if any, which is the cut-off or measure used in drug tests to distinguish positive and negative samples, on both the initial screening and confirmation procedures; and condition that will permit accurate retesting.
+The clinical laboratory selected shall determine the standards with reference to drugs which shall govern whether any particular test result is positive or negative: - G. With regard to alcohol testing, test results showing an alcohol concentration of .03 or more based upon the grams of alcohol per 100 milliliters of blood shall be considered positive; no confirmation test shall be necessary, however, additional blood will be collected in accordance with (c) above; the foregoing standard shall not preclude the City from attempting to show that an officer with test results less than .03 was under the influence of alcohol during the hours of work, but the burden of proof in such cases shall rest with the City; in cases where an officer's test results are up to .05, the officer shall be referred to an Employee Assistance Program.
+That Employee Assistance Program referral requirement applies only to the first incident involving that officer; - H. Provide each officer tested with a report of the results of each drug or alcohol test that includes the following information: - (i) the type of test(s) conducted for both initial screening and confirmation, if any; and - (ii) the results of each test; i.e., for drugs, whether the test was positive or negative, and for alcohol, the actual level; and - (iii) the detection level, if any, which is the cut-off or measure used in drug tests to distinguish positive and negative samples, on both the initial screening and confirmation procedures; and - (iv) any other information or reports received by the City from the laboratory. - Insure that all positive samples are preserved, for a period of not less than one hundred and eighty (180) days after the officer tested receives the results, in a condition that will permit accurate retesting.
 The City shall provide each officer tested with a positive result on any test for alcohol or any confirming test for drugs with an opportunity to have retested the preserved samples at the officer's expense at a clinical laboratory chosen by the officer; in such circumstances, the officer shall not become part of the chain of custody of the sample.
 The original testing clinical laboratory shall transmit the sample to a clinical laboratory of the officer's choosing for retesting, provided the clinical laboratory meets the definition of a "clinical laboratory" set forth herein;